mackorone/mms/doc/README.md

 Contact
 =======

-Questions pertaining to Windows development can be directed to tomaszpi@buffalo.edu All other questions can be directed to mward4@buffalo.edu
+Questions pertaining to Windows development can be directed to kt49@buffalo.edu and tomaszpi@buffalo.edu.
+All other questions can be directed to mward4@buffalo.edu

 -------------------------------------------------------------------------------